 Thanks and Acknowledgements

-Many thanks to Jean Frère for contributing this Saint Nikolas Day song and translating it into French.
-Many thanks to Rudy Welvaert for the English translation.
+Many thanks to F.S. for contributing this Saint Nikolas Day song and translating the 2nd version.
+Thanks to Rudy Welvaert for the 1st translation.

 Many thanks to F. S. for the recording!